 Well this week, the leaves on that tree have turned from red to yellow.
 Bright yellow.
 Vibrant color in the midst of a gray and cloudy, landscape.
 Elaborate beauty in the midst of the mundane and ordinary.

-Last week, we read… that in the church, God is shows the magnificence of His beuty in the ordinariness of this everyday world.
+Last week, we read… that in the church, God is shows the magnificence of His beauty in the ordinariness of this everyday world.
 In the church, God is building a new temple…a new dwelling place to dwell.

 When the original temple was built…as recorded in 1st Kings, when it was completed, there was this amazing moment where the Glory of the Lord literally filled the temple.
-This passage from 1st Kings ignites our imaginations…this cloud…which was the spirit of the Lord rushed into the temple…the presence of God entering into God’s newly constructed dwelling place.
+This passage from 1st Kings ignites our imaginations…this cloud…which was the spirit of the Lord… rushes into the temple…the presence of God entering into this newly constructed dwelling place.

 But eventually, that Temple was destroyed…and eventually the second temple along with it.

-But here is Paul saying that the new temple…would not be a physical building, but instead…the Lord will dwell in the hearts of the community of Jesus followers.
+But now Paul is saying that the new temple…would not be a physical building.
+Instead…the Lord will dwell in the hearts of the community of Jesus followers.

 And today…we …you here at Skagway Presbyterian Church…are that new temple.